apache/flink/docs/ops/config.md

 - `historyserver.web.port`: Port of the HistoryServers's web interface (DEFAULT: `8082`).

 - `historyserver.web.ssl.enabled`: Enable HTTPs access to the HistoryServer web frontend.
 This is applicable only when the global SSL flag security.ssl.enabled is set to true (DEFAULT: `false`).

+### Slot Manager (Flip-6)

+The configuration keys in this section are relevant for the SlotManager running in the Flip-6 ResourceManager

+- `slotmanager.request-timeout`: Timeout after which a slot request will be discarded by the SlotManager.
+The value is specified in milli seconds (DEFAULT: `300000`).

+- `slotmanager.taskmanager-timeout`: Timeout after which an idling task manager's container is released (DEFAULT: `30000`).

 ## Background